-P 22.360 A

-The letter P appears in the left most display segment.
+P 22.360 A 116.565 -15.000 The letter P appears in the left most display segment.
 This is the argument or length of the vector.
 See the diagram for clarification.
 The letter A appears in the second axis display.
 This refers to the angle of the co-ordinates.
 The angle is displayed to three decimal places.
 As the plane X,Y was selected the Z display remains unchanged.

-Pressing the Polar key again returns the display to Cartesian co-ordinates.

-NOTE: Pressing the [Xo] key in Polar mode will reset the argument to zero, i.e. X and Y both zero in cartesian co-ordinates.
+Pressing the [POLAR] key again returns the display to Cartesian co-ordinates.
+NOTE: Pressing the [Xo] key in Polar mode will reset the argument to zero, i.e. X and Y both to zero in cartesian co-ordinates.

-7.0 LATHE FUNCTIONS

-7.1 Tool Offsets
+7.0 LATHE FUNCTIONS 7.1 Tool Offsets

 The Tool Offset function allows the operator to enter and store offsets for a range of tools.
 This enables the operator to change tools without resetting absolute zero or datum.
 Using tool offsets insures that diameter and length measurements will remain consistent after tool changes.
 This speeds up tool changes and increases productivity as it eliminates the need for the operator to stop and manually measure the diameter.
 The number of Tool Offsets available is 99.
 This large number allows tools to be grouped where more than one set is used.
 For convenience, it is highly recommended that Tools are physically marked with their corresponding Tool number.
 Also, it is recommended that an indexable style tool post be used to ensure that the tools are always in the same position in the tool ost after the offsets are programmed.
 The Tool Offset function involves two separate and distinct operations:

-- 1. Entering Tool Offsets with the [TOOL SET] key - 2.
-Using Tool Offsets with the [TOOL] key component (or touch the diameter).
-Measure the diameter with a suitable gauge e.g.45.3mm

-The two separate functions insures against accidental loss or reprogramming of a tool offset dimension while in use.
+- I. Entering Tool Offsets with the [TOOL SET] key - 2.
+Using Tool Offsets with the [TOOL] key The two separate functions insures against accidental loss or reprogramming of a tool offset dimension while in use. (a) Entering Tool Offsets